shiv292003/text-converter/README.md

-it is an web app in which you search the movie according to their name it is made using reactjs
+It is an text converter
+it has functions like speak , lowercase , uppercase etc;

+made using reactjs